New Jersey District Tournament

 I usually inform competitors that I can handle just about anything that they wish to try in a round.
 I have an open mind and have seen just about everything as a coach and a judge.
 I don't have strong opinions on what debate should be, other than the guidelines provided by the rules for each event.
 I want you to explain why you should win the round based on the approach to arguing your position that you have chosen.

 That being said, I do prefer certain stylistic techniques.
 Maintain a moderate speed when speaking.
 If I can't process your argument, it likely won't have much of an impact in my decision.
-This is especially important in this virtual world, when certain computer microphones struggle to keep up with you.
 Demonstrate camaraderie with your partner in PF and Parli and politeness toward your opponents, especially during cross.
 Emphasize the connections within your argument and show how your framework links to your contentions.
 Provide abundant examples and evidence.
 As you are wrapping up the round, show clear reasons to vote for your side.
 Please focus more on the arguments than on why your opponent violated some fundamental rule of debate.

 I will not punish you through speaker points.
 Extremely low scores are only reserved for rude or inappropriate behavior.